-Recently I achieved one of the most significant accomplishments of my life – I completed all publicly available Trailhead badges in less than two years.
+One of the most significant accomplishments of my life is that I have completed all publicly available Trailhead badges.
 My goal is to help new and existing Trailblazers unleash the full potential of the Trailhead learning platform by sharing my lessons learned and strategy!

 What is Trailhead?

 The entire experience is gamified, so Trailblazers can track progress by earning points and badges.
-In addition, Trailhead accomplishments can be added to your LinkedIn profile to showcase your skills to potential employers.
+In addition, Trailhead accomplishments are shown on your trailblazer.me profile, and can be added to your LinkedIn profile to showcase your skills to potential employers.

 You can search and filter through the available items by your role, your level, Salesforce products, or tags for all of the above learning units.